MCT-master/mct-master.github.io/_posts_draft/2019-02-22-TouchTheAlien.md

 In the developing of the synth, we have used tools as:

 #### Javascript with Web Audio API, CSS and HTML5
-  - Javascript to make the "brain" of the synth, such as the audio features, the canvas function with mouse and touch functionality
+  - Javascript to make the "brain" of the synth, such as the audio features, the canvas function with mouse and touch functionality.
+HTML and CSS for the page UI elements.
 #### Tuna
   - An audio effects library for the Web Audio API.
 #### Visual Studio Code